ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/FLASHCARD_CHECKLIST.md

     - det(H) > 0 and tr(A) < 0 (or f_xx < 0) >> negative definite (maxima)
     - det(H) < 0 >> indefinite (one positive, one negative eigenvalue) (saddle point)
     - det(H) = 0 >> inconclusive
+- `convex function`
+  - strict convexity (> instead of >=) guarantees unique global minimum
+    - else, could have bowl with flat bottom
+    - Only works for Direct and First-derivative convexity conditions
+      - not useful for second-derivative conditions
+- `convex set`
+  - `closed convex set`
+    - the boundary points (i.e. limit points) of the set are included in the set
+    - [-2, +2]
+  - `open convex set`
+    - all points within the boundary are included, but not the bounary itself
+    - (-2, +2)

 ## Proofs? lol